unoplatform/workshops/tube-player/modules/01-Getting-started/README.md

 # [Visual Studio](#tab/installation-visual-studio)

-Make sure you the latest version of the [Uno Platform extension for Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=unoplatform.uno-platform-addin-2022) is installed, by following [these instructions](xref:Uno.GetStarted.vs2022#install-the-solution-templates).
+Make sure the latest version of the [Uno Platform extension for Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=unoplatform.uno-platform-addin-2022) is installed, by following [these instructions](xref:Uno.GetStarted.vs2022#install-the-solution-templates).

 This extension includes the Uno Platform project templates.